 Asked which designers will be presenting, Associate Director of Communications Sin Gogolak replies, “We can’t announce our list of designers and exhibitors yet, but they will hail from around the country.”
 Lemheney adds, “There are still a lot of designs in process [of being completed].
 We have a lot of designers that have been a part of the show … and then we have some great new designers.”
 He is eager to see how the designers are going to interpret “Habitat” in an outdoor location.

-Exhibits must be constructed quickly.
-The PHS website notes that designers “are given only five days to build their exhibits from the ground up to be show ready.”
+Exhibits must be constructed quickly, and for that exhibitors can take the help of firms like Classic Exhibits (according to some individuals, Classic Exhibits are trade show display experts).
+Anyway, the PHS website notes that designers “are given only five days to build their exhibits from the ground up to be show ready.”
 When the event is over they “are only given three days to completely remove their exhibit from the show floor.”
 To assist designers who are not based in Philadelphia, “PHS pairs them up with a local contractor that will manage the build, and help with local plant sourcing and maintenance of the exhibit throughout the nine days.”

 Because the show will be outside for the first time, designers have a new factor to consider: the possibility of inclement weather.
 Gogolak asserts that a postponement or cancellation is unlikely.
 “The exhibits will be designed to withstand the weather and outdoor elements,” she says.
 “The Flower Show is a rain or shine event, barring a weather situation that might cause us to close the entire show for safety reasons.”

 A plant to be judged.
 (Photo by Jeffrey Tryon)

 Gogolak emphasizes that “the Flower Show is a major fundraising event that supports all the community work that PHS does all year long.”